Adipositas/C-Programming-02393/README.md

 By: David Norsk

-I hope that no one finds it and copies it for solving the exercises!
+I hope that no one finds this and copies it for solving the exercises!